vicsesi/PyTorch-STN/README.md

 ## Experiments

 The proposed CoordConv layer is a simple extension to the standard convolutional layer.
-Convolutional layers are used in a myriad of applications because they often work well, perhaps due to some combination of three factors: they have relatively few learned parameters, they are fast to compute on modern GPUs, and they learn a function that is translation invariant.
+Convolutional layers are used in a myriad of applications because they often work well, perhaps due to some combination of three factors:
+- they have relatively few learned parameters
+- they are fast to compute on modern GPUs
+- they learn a function that is translation invariant.

 Following figure shows a comparison of 2D convolutional and CoordConv layers.

 ![alt text](https://github.com/vicsesi/Pytorch-STN/blob/main/imgs/layers.png?raw=true)